 Dedicate 50% of your income to essentials – rent, utility bills, groceries etc. – stuff you absolutely need.

-30% to personal – things you don’t absolutely need but they’re nice to have like gym membership, going to the movies etc.
+30% to personal – things you don’t absolutely need but they’re nice to have like a gym membership, going to the movies etc.

 20% to savings and investments.